tchangkiat/aws-cloudformation-templates/README.md

 # AWS CloudFormation Templates
+This repository contains CloudFormation templates and guides to simplify the processes for provisioning resources (e.g. creating an EKS cluster which can be managed by a bastion host).

 ## Disclaimer

-Please review the templates and take note of the resources created.
+Please review the templates and be aware of the resources created.
 I am not responsible for any cost incurred by the resources.
 You may modify the templates to remove the resources which you do not require.

 ## IAM User